ccampbell/luna-testing/README.md

 ## Runtime

-A lot of times if you want to run tests in a browser you have to set up a complicated testing environment using Karma, Mocha, Babel, Webpack, Phantom, JSDOM, etc. With Luna everything runs in a browser by default.
+A lot of times if you want to run tests in a browser you have to set up a complicated testing environment using Karma, Mocha, Babel, Webpack, Phantom, jsdom, etc. With Luna everything runs in a browser by default.
 You do not have to configure anything.
 Each test module gets dynamically built into a single js file in memory which is loaded and executed in a browser.
 It uses console messages to relay information back to the node runtime.

 Luna uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to launch an instance of headless Chromium, opens each test file in a new tab in the browser, then closes it after the tests complete.